- This event has passed.

 6th Annual NATIVE AMERICAN TV WRITERS LAB Call for Applications – Closed

-The 6th Annual NATIVE AMERICAN TV WRITERS LAB call for applications is now open.
-The lab is sponsored by A+E Networks, Sony Pictures Entertainment, and Kung Fu Monkey Productions.
+The 6th Annual NATIVE AMERICAN TV WRITERS LAB call for applications is now closed.
+This year’s lab is sponsored by A+E Networks, Sony Pictures Entertainment, Cherokee Nation Film Office, Kung Fu Monkey Productions and Snowpants Productions.

 The NATIVE AMERICAN TV WRITERS LAB is a five week intensive scriptwriters program that prepares Native Americans for writing careers at major television networks.
 The lab takes place mid – April through late May of 2021 and offers 7 Native American writers an opportunity to participate.
 Each participant will complete an original pilot during the five week program and receive feedback from peers and an experienced writing instructor.

 Past participants include Shelley Dennis (Choctaw) who is currently staffed on Netflix’s Spirit Rangers, John Timothy (Muskogee Creek) who was a staff writer on Amazon’s Leverage and Tom Hanada (Cherokee) who completed a project for Will Smith’s Westbrook Entertainment.

 During the lab, fellows meet with executives from NBC, Bad Robot, Netflix, and several of our industry sponsors.
 Scripts from the lab are read by several of our network and studio partners as well as being included in the Native Writes database.

 The Native American TV Writers lab will culminate in a pitch workshop during the 15th Annual LA SKINS FEST in November, 2021.
 Each Native writer will pitch their scripts to creatives executives from numerous production entities.
 Past executives have come from Bad Robot, ABC, NBC, Warner Bros. and literary agencies.

 About the Program